min2ha/ukwa-site/content/target/57636/index.en.md

   "start_date": "2017-10-03T09:00:00Z"
 }

-# European Association for Health Information and Libraries (EAHIL) Conference 2018, Cardiff

 EAHIL aims to improve health library services by cooperation across national boundaries.
 This is their site for the 2018 conference in Cardiff.